64th National Film Awards: Golden Lotus Award

-All the awardees are awarded with 'Golden Lotus Award (Swarna Kamal)'.
+All awardees weee awarded with the 'Golden Lotus Award (Swarna Kamal)'.

 Dadasaheb Phalke Award

 Introduced in 1969, the Dadasaheb Phalke Award is the highest award given to recognise the contributions of film personalities towards the development of Indian cinema and for distinguished contributions to the medium, its growth and promotion."

 A committee consisting five eminent personalities from Indian film industry was appointed to evaluate the lifetime achievement award, Dadasaheb Phalke Award.
 Following were the jury members: